razorman8669/swampcooler/index.md

 - Drill Bit Set

 ### Materials:
-1. Power Supply: [https://www.amazon.com/gp/product/B07BGZQXKW](https://www.amazon.com/gp/product/B07BGZQXKW) You need a quality power supply as I tried many other cheaper ones and it doesn't power the blower fan or triggers the overload protection and shuts off.
-This one works though!
+1. Power Supply: [https://www.amazon.com/gp/product/B01MT5WVCG](https://www.amazon.com/gp/product/B01MT5WVCG) You need a quality power supply as I tried many other cheaper ones and it doesn't power the blower fan or triggers the overload protection and shuts off.
+This one lets you switch between voltages, so make sure you set it to 13.5 Volts (which gives you the optimal power for the fan).
 1. Blower Fan: [https://www.amazon.com/gp/product/B003EX02DA](https://www.amazon.com/gp/product/B003EX02DA) The other instructions use a computer fan, which not only requires more labor and parts to rig, but also isn't as powerful.  you want maximum power!
 1. Water Pump: [https://www.amazon.com/gp/product/B07TVJWCPK](https://www.amazon.com/gp/product/B07TVJWCPK) You need a pump that has run-dry protection, otherwise you'll be burning out your pump when the water runs dry.
 1. 24"x30" Aspen Snow cooling pads from B&C True Value ($6) (or online for more $$$ https://www.amazon.com/dp/B001UTEJLQ).
 These work the best IMHO.  the blue cooler pads just dont give enough surface area, and imped the airflow too much.